 If you have a documented temporary disability, the Office of Disability Services offers a wide variety of services.
-In many cases, accommodations can be granted on a temporary basis.
+Accommodations will be granted only while you have a disability.

 To register with ODS you must go through the same eligibility process as a student with a documented disability.
 To register, make an appointment with the assistant director or director in ODS.